 Here’s another story you may have read in school as an alternative to Old Yeller or Shiloh.
 It’s the story of a young boy who works hard to save up his money and buy two Coonhound puppies.
 He trains them to hunt raccoons, and with the dogs’ complimentary traits, they become the best hunting team in the Ozarks.
 It’s a great tale about a boy and his dogs, about growing up, and about loyalty.
 I won’t spoil the ending to this one, but it’s a great book if you need a good cry.

 If books like Where the Red Fern Grows make you too sad, you probably have a lot in common with Wallace Wallace, the main character in this book.
-He gets in trouble when he writes a book report for class saying that he hates books where the dog dies at the end.
+He gets in trouble when he writes a report for class saying he hates books where dogs die at the end.
 As punishment, he’s forced to participate in the school play where a dog dies at the end, but he doesn’t take his punishment lying down.
-He changes the play into a rock n’ roll opera with rollerblades and a moped.
-Gordon Korman, the author of this book, spoke at my middle school when I was a kid, and I can tell you he is a hilarious, fantastic storyteller.
+Instead, he changes the play into a rock n’ roll opera with rollerblades and a moped.
+Gordon Korman, the author of this book, spoke at my middle school when I was a kid.
+I can tell you he is a hilarious, fantastic storyteller.
 He had all of us students, the teachers, and even himself laughing.
 This book will certainly cheer up the dead dog blues.

 What are your favorite dog stories?
 Can you recommend some great dog books?
 Let us know in the comments so we can check them out!